Inside DNC chair's 'challenging' bid to avert midterm defeat

 Harrison is leading a party in peril.

-A year after seizing control of Congress and the White House, Democrats are grappling with painful losses across several states in last week’s off-year elections that raised serious concerns about a much larger red wave in 2022.
-Suddenly, the Democratic optimism of this spring has been replaced by doubt as party officials openly ponder whether they have the right message, the right messengers and the right political strategy.
+A year after seizing control of Congress and the White House, Democrats are struggling with painful losses across several states in the recent off-year elections that raised serious concerns about a much larger Republican wave in 2022.
+Suddenly, the Democratic optimism of this spring has been replaced by doubt as party officials ponder whether they have the right message, the right messengers and the right political strategy.

 The finger-pointing has already begun.